SE Palmeiras: Another Copa do Brasil

-2016–2018: Palmeiras back on top of Brazilian football
+2016–2018: Back on top of Brazilian football

 On 12 March 2016, Palmeiras reached a verbal agreement with Cuca to become its new manager.
 Palmeiras re-signed Zé Roberto, while also signing other key players for the 2016 season, including Dudu, Edu Dracena, Moisés, Róger Guedes, Jean, Yerry Mina, and Tchê Tchê.

-2016 Campeonato Brasileiro Série A Champions
+2016: 9th national title

 After a dominant year, leading the league for 29 weeks, Cuca led Palmeiras to their ninth league title, and first in 22 years, making it the club with the most league titles in Brazil.
 Gabriel Jesus was the team's leading scorer with 12 goals.
 On 27 November 2016, Palmeiras was guaranteed the title before the 38th week, beating Chapecoense at home 1–0 with a goal from Fabiano in the 26th minute.
 With an attendance of 40,986 supporters, this broke the old record attendance of 40,035 from 12 July 2016 against Santos.

-Decacampeão of Série A (10th championship)
+2018: 10th national title

 On 25 November 2018, Palmeiras clinched its 10th Campeonato Brasileiro title after defeating Vasco 1–0 in Rio de Janeiro.
 On 2 December 2018, Palmeiras played their last game of the season in front of a record-breaking crowd of 41,216.
 With a 3–2 win over Vitória, Palmeiras set a new Campeonato Brasileiro record for the longest undefeated streak (23 matches).

-2020 – Treble: Campeonato Paulista, Copa do Brasil and Copa Libertadores Winners
+2020: Treble

 In 2020, during the COVID-19 pandemic, Palmeiras beat archrival Corinthians in a historic final of the Campeonato Paulista.
 In the first final in the history of the competition without any spectators, Palmeiras won after beating Corinthians in a penalty shootout.

 On 30 January 2021, Palmeiras, led by Portuguese coach Abel Ferreira, won the 2020 Copa Libertadores against Santos by a score of 1–0 at the Maracanã, in Rio de Janeiro.
 It was Palmeiras' second title in the competition.
 Breno Lopes scored the only goal of the match nine minutes into second-half stoppage time.

 As champions, Palmeiras qualified for the 2020 FIFA Club World Cup in Qatar and earned the right to play against the winners of the 2020 Copa Sudamericana in the 2021 Recopa Sudamericana.

 In March 2021, Palmeiras won the 2020 Copa do Brasil, defeating Grêmio with an overall score of 3–0.
 It was the 4th Copa do Brasil title for Palmeiras.